BenWassa/drop/README.md

 ## Core Vision

 *   **Quarterly Commitments:** Commit to a specific identity and resource allocation for a ~13-week quarter.
 *   **Frictionless Logging:** Log your daily presence with minimal taps.
-Automate tracking where possible with API integrations.
+All tracking is manual to maintain full user control and privacy.
 *   **Adaptive Reflection:** Review your progress with visuals that adapt to your chosen path (Direct Control, Archetypes, or Growth).

 ---